 The National Association of Neonatal Therapists (NANT) and Education Resources, Inc. announce a partnership to strengthen the quality and accessibility of continuing education for neonatal therapists.

-Joan Arvedson, PhD, CCC-SLP, BCS-S, ASHA Honors & Fellow, is internationally renowned for her pioneering research, instruction, and clinical work with infants and children who have feeding/swallowing disorders.
-She has been Program Coordinator of Feeding and Swallowing Services at Children’s Hospital of Wisconsin.
+Joan Arvedson is internationally renowned for her pioneering research, instruction, and clinical work with infants and children who have feeding/swallowing disorders.
+She has been Program Coordinator of Feeding and Swallowing Services at Children’s Wisconsin.
 She is Clinical Professor in the Department of Pediatrics, Medical College of Wisconsin - Milwaukee.
-She received her BS, MS, and PhD from University of Wisconsin-Madison.
-She was awarded Honors of the American Speech-Language-Hearing Association in 2016, ASHA's highest distinction.
+She is recipient of Honors of the American Speech-Language- Hearing Association, ASHA’s highest distinction, ASHA Fellow, WSHA Lifetime Achievement Award, to name a few awards of distinction.
 Her leadership, clinical acumen, and research united therapeutic and medical/surgical disciplines.
-She is lead author for three reference books, three self-study publications for continuing education through ASHA Professional Development, and has more than 40 peer-reviewed articles and 12 book chapters.
 She has given more than 100 presentations at ASHA conventions, state conventions and national conferences, as well as international lectures/seminars in 64 countries.
-While director of speech-language pathology and audiology at Children's Hospital of Buffalo and as coordinator of feeding and swallowing services at Children's Hospital of Wisconsin, Dr. Arvedson takes a holistic, comprehensive approach to clinical and instrumental assessment and management/intervention with infants and children

 Joan Arvedson is a wonderful presenter/teacher.
 She is truly a clinicians clinician with her functional, whole child approach.
 What a wealth of experience and information! -Leticia McAfee, SLP